RikudouSage/FioCLI/README.md

 ```

 Run `./fio --help` or `./fio <command> --help` for all commands and flags.
 API keys are prompted for interactively when adding an account; avoid passing them directly on the command line where possible.

+## Interactive UI

+Start the terminal UI with `./fio ui`.
+If the encrypted database cannot be
+opened with `FIO_ENCRYPTION_PASSWORD`, it prompts for the password instead.
+The
+password input is masked.

+The UI works even when no account has been configured: add an account by
+entering its API key, then choose which account to use.
+It lets you browse and
+filter transactions, inspect transaction details, synchronize new transactions,
+switch or remove accounts, and create domestic payments.
+The payment form
+collects recipient details, amount and currency, recipient message, payment
+symbols, requested date, payment type, and a private comment.
+After a
+successful submission, the local transaction list refreshes.

+From the transaction screen:

+- `enter` opens the selected transaction's details.
+- `p` opens the domestic-payment form.
+- `a` opens the account picker, where `d`/`delete` removes an account.
+- `r` synchronizes transactions; `/` filters the list; `q` or `Ctrl+C` quits.

+Press `esc` to leave a form or dialog without submitting it.
+The UI includes
+contextual key hints for its other controls.

 ## Development